Snowflake-Labs/terraform-provider-snowflake/docs/resources/user.md

 - `last_name` (String, Sensitive) Last name of the user.
 - `lock_timeout` (Number) Number of seconds to wait while trying to lock a resource, before timing out and aborting the statement.
 For more information, check [LOCK_TIMEOUT docs](https://docs.snowflake.com/en/sql-reference/parameters#lock-timeout).
 - `log_level` (String) Specifies the severity level of messages that should be ingested and made available in the active event table.
 Messages at the specified level (and at more severe levels) are ingested.
 For more information about log levels, see [Setting log level](https://docs.snowflake.com/en/developer-guide/logging-tracing/logging-log-level).
 For more information, check [LOG_LEVEL docs](https://docs.snowflake.com/en/sql-reference/parameters#log-level).
 - `login_name` (String, Sensitive) The name users use to log in.
 If not supplied, snowflake will use name instead.
+Login names are always case-insensitive.
+- `middle_name` (String, Sensitive) Middle name of the user.
+- `mins_to_bypass_mfa` (Number) Specifies the number of minutes to temporarily bypass MFA for the user.
+This property can be used to allow a MFA-enrolled user to temporarily bypass MFA during login in the event that their MFA device is not available.
+- `mins_to_unlock` (Number) Specifies the number of minutes until the temporary lock on the user login is cleared.
+To protect against unauthorized user login, Snowflake places a temporary lock on a user after five consecutive unsuccessful login attempts.
+When creating a user, this property can be set to prevent them from logging in until the specified amount of time passes.
+To remove a lock immediately for a user, specify a value of 0 for this parameter.
 - `multi_statement_count` (Number) Number of statements to execute when using the multi-statement capability.
 For more information, check [MULTI_STATEMENT_COUNT docs](https://docs.snowflake.com/en/sql-reference/parameters#multi-statement-count).
-- `must_change_password` (Boolean) Specifies whether the user is forced to change their password on next login (including their first/initial login) into the system.
+- `must_change_password` (String) Specifies whether the user is forced to change their password on next login (including their first/initial login) into the system.
+Available options are: "true" or "false".
+When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.
 - `network_policy` (String) Specifies the network policy to enforce for your account.
 Network policies enable restricting access to your account based on users’ IP address.
 For more details, see [Controlling network traffic with network policies](https://docs.snowflake.com/en/user-guide/network-policies).
 Any existing network policy (created using [CREATE NETWORK POLICY](https://docs.snowflake.com/en/sql-reference/sql/create-network-policy)).
 For more information, check [NETWORK_POLICY docs](https://docs.snowflake.com/en/sql-reference/parameters#network-policy).
 - `noorder_sequence_as_default` (Boolean) Specifies whether the ORDER or NOORDER property is set by default when you create a new sequence or add a new table column.
 The ORDER and NOORDER properties determine whether or not the values are generated for the sequence or auto-incremented column in [increasing or decreasing order](https://docs.snowflake.com/en/user-guide/querying-sequences.html#label-querying-sequences-increasing-values).
 For more information, check [NOORDER_SEQUENCE_AS_DEFAULT docs](https://docs.snowflake.com/en/sql-reference/parameters#noorder-sequence-as-default).
 - `odbc_treat_decimal_as_int` (Boolean) Specifies how ODBC processes columns that have a scale of zero (0).
 For more information, check [ODBC_TREAT_DECIMAL_AS_INT docs](https://docs.snowflake.com/en/sql-reference/parameters#odbc-treat-decimal-as-int).
-- `password` (String, Sensitive) **WARNING:** this will put the password in the terraform state file.
+- `password` (String, Sensitive) Password for the user. **WARNING:** this will put the password in the terraform state file.
 Use carefully.
 - `prevent_unload_to_internal_stages` (Boolean) Specifies whether to prevent data unload operations to internal (Snowflake) stages using [COPY INTO <location>](https://docs.snowflake.com/en/sql-reference/sql/copy-into-location) statements.
 For more information, check [PREVENT_UNLOAD_TO_INTERNAL_STAGES docs](https://docs.snowflake.com/en/sql-reference/parameters#prevent-unload-to-internal-stages).
 - `query_tag` (String) Optional string that can be used to tag queries and other SQL statements executed within a session.
 The tags are displayed in the output of the [QUERY_HISTORY, QUERY_HISTORY_BY_*](https://docs.snowflake.com/en/sql-reference/functions/query_history) functions.
 For more information, check [QUERY_TAG docs](https://docs.snowflake.com/en/sql-reference/parameters#query-tag).
 - `quoted_identifiers_ignore_case` (Boolean) Specifies whether letters in double-quoted object identifiers are stored and resolved as uppercase letters.
 By default, Snowflake preserves the case of alphabetic characters when storing and resolving double-quoted identifiers (see [Identifier resolution](https://docs.snowflake.com/en/sql-reference/identifiers-syntax.html#label-identifier-casing)).
 You can use this parameter in situations in which [third-party applications always use double quotes around identifiers](https://docs.snowflake.com/en/sql-reference/identifiers-syntax.html#label-identifier-casing-parameter).
 For more information, check [QUOTED_IDENTIFIERS_IGNORE_CASE docs](https://docs.snowflake.com/en/sql-reference/parameters#quoted-identifiers-ignore-case).